WillLiu322/willliu322.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m Wei Liu (刘威), a Master’s student in Control Engineering at [Northeastern University](https://www.neu.edu.cn/), China, under the supervision of [Prof. Zhenyu Gao](https://graduate.neuq.edu.cn/info/1136/3299.htm) and [Prof. Ge Guo](https://graduate.neuq.edu.cn/info/1402/5316.htm).
-My research focuses on control theory and its application to vehicle platoon systems, where I developed advanced algorithms to bolster safety and performance in connected formations.
+I'm Wei Liu (刘威), a Master's student in Control Engineering at [Northeastern University](https://www.neu.edu.cn/), China, advised by [Prof. Zhenyu Gao](https://graduate.neuq.edu.cn/info/1136/3299.htm) and [Prof. Ge Guo](https://graduate.neuq.edu.cn/info/1402/5316.htm).
+My research centers on control theory and its application to vehicle platoon systems, developing advanced algorithms to enhance the safety and performance of connected formations.

-I currently serve as a Research Assistant at [Central South University](https://www.csu.edu.cn/), focusing on hardware design, ROS development, and simulation using Isaac Sim.
+Concurrently, I'm a Research Assistant at [Central South University](https://www.csu.edu.cn/), where I focus on hardware design, ROS development, and simulation using Isaac Sim.

-Looking ahead, I intend to advance my work in embodied intelligence—creating practical solutions for intelligent driving and robotics that can be deployed in real‑world environments.
+My future ambition is to contribute to embodied intelligence, creating practical and deployable solutions for intelligent driving and robotics in real-world scenarios.

-For academic exchanges or collaboration, please feel free to contact me at [2372288@stu.neu.edu.cn](mailto:2372288@stu.neu.edu.cn).
+I welcome academic exchanges or collaborations; please feel free to reach out at [2372288@stu.neu.edu.cn](mailto:2372288@stu.neu.edu.cn).